 Exergue

-Birth surmounts to an arguable extent the interest in rational science.
+It can be argued that birth surmounts the interest in rational science.
 The modesty of critical unknowability demands a perspective on language as a proposed horizon, on the science of writing, on teleology in the interest of totality.
 What is origin, genesis in the absence of the question of birth as such?
-What is it to inscription, that is to the prospect of writing to writing in writing?
-To what does extent birth as such proclaim the nuances of the miraculous birth and anticipate in that mode of precision, out of lag measures of demarcation?
-Is there a mobility in that ventured demarcation that is in cognitive recognition?
-Language, in the unknown that has no exergue, remains a worrisome horizon in the extremity of infliction and the longevity of drifting, whose shores are neither a matter of precision, nor for that reason are they here in deliberate deliberation.
+What is this to inscription, that is, to the prospect of writing to writing in writing?
+To what extent does birth, as such, proclaim the nuances of the miraculous birth and anticipate in that mode of precision measures of demarcation that remain out of step?
+Is there a mobility in this ventured demarcation, in cognitive recognition?
+Language, in the unknown that has no exergue, remains a worrisome horizon in the extremity of infliction and the longevity of drifting, whose shores are neither a matter of precision, nor, for that reason, here in deliberate deliberation.
 Frankenstein exemplified in monstrosity wearing of framed – disclaimer, a divine precise generality to an astronomical proposition, seamlessly hyphenates a precursor intention in calculated calculability.
-Perhaps in co-opting to disclaim or transcend danger, we are ‘co-opted’ to a particular sense of mourning.
-Writing eulogies or obituaries habituates the specificity of intellectual memory and coincides, with acknowledgment.
-Temporal specificity, historical unfolding as distinct and isolable dates, the death of princess Diana August 31, 1997, John Kennedy has just been shot November 22 , 1963, The attack on the World Trade Center September/11 are not hypotheticals rehearsed in presumed vulnerability, but as Ferguson puts it, occurrences significant in “localized impact.”
-(314) Derrida’s exergue on monstrosity, hence, is anything but an entitled grievance.
-Disclaimed monstrosity, though, questions at once and simultaneously the ‘as such’ of their ‘localized impact.
-This foreground simply out-source the claim to legibly disclaim-the self.
-The supposed inflation of Frankenstein is perhaps an exergue on these ‘simulate’ ‘inventions.
-The future in its unknowability risks the foreboding grounds of monstrosity.
+Perhaps, in co-opting to disclaim or transcend danger, we are “co-opted” to a particular sense of mourning.
+Writing eulogies or obituaries habituates the specificity of intellectual memory and coincides with acknowledgment.
+Temporal specificity, historical unfolding as distinct and isolable dates: the death of Princess Diana on August 31, 1997, the shooting of John F. Kennedy on November 22 , 1963, and the attack on the World Trade Center on September 11, 2001 are not hypotheticals rehearsed in presumed vulnerability, but are, as Ferguson puts it, occurrences with a significant “localized impact”.
+Derrida’s exergue on monstrosity, hence, is anything but an entitled grievance.
+Disclaimed monstrosity, though, questions at once and simultaneously the “as such” of the “localized impact” of these occurrences.
+This foregrounded notion simply outsources the claim of legibly disclaiming the self.
+The supposed inflation of Frankenstein is perhaps an exergue on these “simulated” inventions.
+The future of its unknowability risks the foreboding grounds of monstrosity.
 A contextualized, monadic steppes up, goes forth beyond itself, in the milieu of disclaimed responsibility.
-In this tentative mapping, we are far from declaring a “communicative intent to these preceding issues, when being in closer proximity to the problematic nature of “involuntary association” (Speech and Phenomenon 34).
+In this tentative mapping, we are far from ascribing a “communicative intent to these preceding issues, when being in closer proximity to the problematic nature of ‘involuntary association’”.
 The future that has no exergue is a crossed-out contingency whose visibility and spatiality, at the level of the literal death of self-presence, signify the death of speech.
-Post post-script, is an unfathomable conquest but circumstantially apprehends the in- finitude writing this ‘dis-claimer’ to Derrida exergue on monstrosity that arguably apprehends an author.
-In this cordially conjoined, and hyphenated topography intertwined with pure receded intelligibility, I dare to foresee a more effective -general preoccupation with the problematic notion of birth as such within and in the outskirts of Of Grammatology.
+Post post-script, there is an unfathomable conquest that nevertheless circumstantially apprehends the infinitude writing this “dis-claimer” to Derrida’s exergue on monstrosity, which arguably apprehends an author.
+In this cordially conjoined and hyphenated topography intertwined with pure receded intelligibility, I dare to foresee a more effective general preoccupation with the problematic notion of birth, as such, within and at the fringes of Of Grammatology.

-The science of writing foresees no reading of genesis outside the question of birth, nor can accredit ‘origin’ to cybernetic writings, nor can extend genesis to the Freudian notion of “self -assembly-psyche.”
-(316) A constituency of a sort, “circumfesses’ the problematic preemptive ventured within circumscribing-effect and co-intent.
-Diachronic mobilizations are, thereafter, intentions intending at reality not simply to our discretion but to their noted disclaim.
-Paul de Man observed in form and intent as Ferguson argues that” intentionality in Husserl’s intuitive articulation may convert a rock into a seat without any further material working.”
-(Qtd.
-In Ferguson 321) Cognitive - ponderings risk their mobilizations, perhaps even underscore the difference between literary and textual analysis, but above all presume the exodus that must exceed - writing.’
+The science of writing foresees no reading of genesis outside the question of birth, nor can it accredit “origin” to cybernetic writings, nor extend genesis to the Freudian notion of “self-assembly psyche”.
+A constituency of sorts, this “circumfesses” the problematic preemptive ventured within circumscribing effect and co-intent.
+Diachronic mobilizations are, thereafter, intentions gesturing at reality not simply to our discretion but to their noted disclaim.
+Paul de Man observed in form and intent, as Ferguson argues, that “intentionality in Husserl’s intuitive articulation may convert a rock into a seat without any further material working”.
+Cognitive ponderings risk their mobilizations, perhaps even underscore the difference between literary and textual analysis, but, above all, presume the exodus that must exceed writing.